-Through a partnered effort to offer learners the opportunity to discover new insights into the most significant event of the 20th century, The National WWII Museum and Arizona State University now offer an online World War II Studies master’s degree program.
-Consisting of 30 hours of coursework taught by the world’s top WWII scholars, this program is designed to meet the educational and professional needs of various types of students, from history and social studies teachers seeking a master’s degree to specialists seeking career advancement or degree credentials.
-Through in-depth discussions on the war’s military campaigns, its impact on civilians, and much more, the program’s classes will further enrich your understanding on World War II, all accessible from the comfort and convenience of your own home.
+Through a partnered effort to offer learners the opportunity to discover new insights into the most significant event of the 20th century, The National WWII Museum and Arizona State University offer an online World War II Studies master’s degree program.
+Consisting of 30 hours of coursework taught by the world’s top WWII scholars, this interdisciplinary program is designed to meet the educational and professional needs of various types of students, from history and social studies teachers seeking a master’s degree to specialists seeking career advancement or degree credentials.
+Through in-depth discussions on the war’s campaigns, its impact on civilians, and much more, the program’s classes will further enrich your understanding of World War II, all of them accessible from the comfort and convenience of your own home.

 The Student Experience

 The World War II Studies master’s degree program is characterized by its intellectual rigor and flexibility.
 While students have to follow an academic schedule, complete assignments, and meet deadlines, they are freed from the constraints of the classroom—and can interact with faculty and fellow students as they experience learning no matter where in the world they may be at the time.

 A variety of materials will be at students’ disposal, from standard class resources to short video lectures, and even artifacts and oral histories from the Museum’s collection.
 Some lectures taught by Museum and Arizona State University scholars will also be broadcast from the Museum’s galleries, providing an evergreen virtual classroom to students.